Timeline of protection for Māui and Hector’s dolphins

 Note: This links to our Cerberus download site.
 Get help on downloading files.

 A DOC-commissioned study on Māui dolphin reported that there may be around 55 adult Māui dolphins remaining, with 95% confidence that the number of dolphins over 1 year of age is between 48 and 69.

 Bycapture of a Hector's or Māui dolphin reported off the Taranaki coast.

 Commercial set-netting restrictions as proposed in 2008 were reinstated after the original decision was reconsidered.

 2008 set net prohibition area.
 View a detailed map (PDF, 390K)

-- The West Coast North Island Marine Mammal Sanctuary is established, with restrictions on seismic surveying and seabed mining.
+- The West Coast North Island Marine Mammal Sanctuary was established, with restrictions on seismic surveying and seabed mining.

-- The area where set netting and trawling is not allowed is increased.
-Commercial fishers challenged this decision.
+- The area where set-netting and trawling are banned was increased, but commercial fishers challenged this decision.

-The West Coast North Island population of Hector’s dolphin is formally described as a new sub-species, the Māui dolphin (Cephalorhynchus hectori maui).
+The West Coast North Island population of Hector’s dolphin is formally described as a new sub-species called Māui dolphin, Cephalorhynchus hectori maui.